 I ventured out Saturday night after feeling a bit stir-crazy from 48 hours in my hotel room.
 There was an immense building visible from the Hyatt Regency lounge that raised my curiosity due to it looking sort of occupied, but sort of abandoned.
 I asked and was told this building is the former Charity Hospital, the second largest hospital in the U.S. when it was built in 1939.
-The building was the 6th Charity Hospital, a New Orleans institution founded in 1736.
+The enormous building was the sixth Charity Hospital, a New Orleans institution founded in 1736.

 Until Hurricane Katrina in 2005, Charity Hospital was also the second longest continuously operating hospital in the U.S. behind Bellevue in New York City, also founded in 1736, a month earlier than Charity Hospital.

 I was one of the millions of Americans glued to the TV during those days of August-September 2005 in the aftermath of Hurricane Katrina and Charity Hospital was a headline story.
 Ten years after, some locals have told me they are tired of talking about Katrina.
 Still, having never toured New Orleans before this past week, those indelible images of post-Katrina were the New Orleans I was most familiar with and Charity Hospital was the first place I visited upon leaving the Hyatt Regency to check out New Orleans city downtown on a Saturday night.